isaacnmm/pestpolicy-hugo2XX/content/posts/best-mosquito-trap/index.md

 The Flowtron BK-15D Electronic Insect Killer is equipped with a high-intensity UV light that effectively attracts mosquitoes from a considerable distance.

-Once drawn in, the mosquitoes are eliminated by an electrified grid that [kills them instantly](https: //pestpolicy. com/best-mosquito-killer/) upon contact.
+Once drawn in, the mosquitoes are eliminated by an electrified grid that [kills them instantly](https://pestpolicy.com/best-mosquito-killer/) upon contact.
 This trap is designed with durability in mind, featuring a weatherproof build that makes it suitable for outdoor use throughout the year.
-The trap lacks sticky papers or any glue panels in its catchment area and thus will be easy to maintain - as shown in the [manual](https: //www. flowtron.
+The trap lacks sticky papers or any glue panels in its catchment area and thus will be easy to maintain - as shown in the [manual](https://www.flowtron.

 com/manuals/MT-125%20om. pdf).